-When you try to connect a shared printer in Windows Vista or earlier versions, you may receive the following error message, “The printer driver is not compatible with a policy enabled on your computer that blocks NT 4.0 drivers”.
-This guide shows you how to fix this certain issue and install the shared printer.
+When you try to connect a shared printer in Windows OS (mostly the older versions), you may receive an error message, “The printer driver is not compatible with a policy enabled on your computer that blocks NT 4.0 drivers”.
+In this guide, we will show you how to fix this certain issue and install the shared printer.

-This problem mostly occurs when you try to connect the old printer with old print drivers from Windows Vista PC.
-Windows Vista does not support ‘kernel-mode printer drivers’ for installation.
+This problem mostly occurs when you try to connect the printer with old print drivers from a Windows computer.
+Most of the older Windows versions like Vista and 2003 Server do not support ‘kernel-mode printer drivers’ for installation.

-Windows Vista supports ‘user mode printer drivers’ only, Microsoft explains it here.
+These Windows Operating Systems (Vista) support ‘user mode printer drivers’ only, Microsoft explains it here.

-So, if the Windows NT 4.0-based computer which is sharing the printer is having the ‘User mode printer drivers’ or Windows Vista can map for the user-mode printer during the installation, then the printer driver installation will be succeeded.
-Otherwise, it fails with the “The printer driver is not compatible with a policy enabled on your computer that blocks NT 4.0 drivers” message.
+So, if the Windows NT 4.0-based computer that is sharing the printer has the ‘User mode printer drivers’ or the Windows Vista can map the user-mode printer during the installation, then the printer driver installation will be succeeded.
+Otherwise, it will fail with the “The printer driver is not compatible with a policy enabled on your computer that blocks NT 4.0 drivers” message.

-How to Install NT 4.0 Printer Drivers in Vista
+How to Install NT 4.0 Printer Drivers in Older Windows

-As mentioned in the error message ‘policy enable on your computer that blocks NT 4.0 drivers’ hence we can disable the policy on Windows Vista computer.
+The error message clearly says that ‘policy enable on your computer that blocks NT 4.0 drivers’.
+So, it is obviously related to a policy that is active on this computer.

-Follow the steps to disable NT4.0 drivers policy
+Follow the steps to disable the NT4.0 drivers policy

-Though disabling this policy can be done by modifying the registry, but it is easy and recommended to do via MMC GUI.
-In a larger network environment, these types of changes can be done at the Group policy level if you need to implement this change in multiple computers.
+Though disabling this policy can be done by modifying the registry, it is easy and recommended to do via Group policy (MMC GUI).
+In a larger network environment, these types of changes can be applied through the Group policy if you need to implement this change on multiple computers.

-1) Go to Run (or Start Search) type ‘mmc’, press Enter.
+1) Open Run (or Start Search) type ‘mmc’, and press Enter.
 Continue for UAC.

 2) Click on File and Add/Remove Snap-In, as shown below.

-3) Select ‘Group Policy Object Editor’ in the left side and Press Add Button.
+3) Select ‘Group Policy Object Editor’ on the left side and Press Add Button.

-Leave Local Computer in Next screen and Click Finish and OK.
+Leave Local Computer on the next screen and click Finish then OK.

 4) Then Expand to ‘Local Computer Policy’ -> Computer Configuration -> Administrative Templates and click on Printers.